Nossi2001/ClashFinder/README.md

 Clash Finder is a web application designed to search and analyze data from League of Legends games.
 It allows users to quickly search for Clash team information and player statistics.

 ## Features
-- Search for Clash team data.
+- Search for Clash team.
 - Display individual player statistics.
-- Match history and detailed analysis of individual games.
+- Match history.

 ## Technologies
 This project was developed using: